 First to enjoy some investment was the historic bridge, which enjoyed a £75,000 renovation in June 2016.
 This was followed in 2017 when the full 2.01km circuit was treated to a complete resurfacing, at a cost of $600,000.
 Elsewhere, the track's control tower also received a $100,000 makeover, with other works taking place around the circuit to improve electrics, drainage and access.

 The result is that, today, Baskerville Raceway has probably never looked better.
 The circuit now holds several events including the Tasmanian Super Series, Tasmanian Drift Series, the Baskerville Historics, the Baskerville 2-Hour Motorcycle Race and several smaller events.

-New for 2021 is the Race Tasmania event, which will see the Australian Racing Group bringing the popular TCR Australia, S5000 and Trans Am racers to Baskerville as part of a double-header with Symmons Plains to kick off the racing year.
-The Baskerville round on January 29-31 will be non-championship races or demonstration runs for the ARG racer, complemented by the Tasmanian State categories.
+New for 2021 was the Race Tasmania event, which saw the Australian Racing Group bringing the popular TCR Australia, S5000 and Trans Am racers to Baskerville as part of a double-header with Symmons Plains to kick off the racing year.
+The Baskerville round on January 29-31 saw non-championship races or demonstration runs for the ARG racers, complemented by the Tasmanian State categories.